 9. Sorkin S, Warren D "Probable adrenal suppression from intranasal beclomethasone."
 J Fam Pract 22 (1986): 449-50

-Not all side effects for flunisolide nasal may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of flunisolide nasal may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about flunisolide nasal

 - During Pregnancy or Breastfeeding